Start school later movement

-Advocates of a return to later school start times argue that sleep and school hours should be viewed as a public health issue, citing evidence linking early school start times to widespread sleep deprivation among teenagers as well as a wide array of acute and chronic physical, psychological, and educational problems.
-Not only do students consistently get significantly more sleep on school nights when their schools move to later start times, but later school hours have been consistently linked with improved school performance, reduced impulsiveness, and greater motivation, as well as with lower rates of depression, tardiness, truancy, and morning automobile accidents.
-Recent (2011) studies suggest that early school start times disproportionately hurt economically disadvantaged students and may even negatively impact future earning potential of students, offsetting any financial savings to the school system attributed to earlier hours.
+Advocates of a return to later school start times argue that sleep is a public health issue.
+They say that early school start times cause widespread sleep deprivation among teenagers as well as physical, psychological, and educational problems.
+Not only do students consistently get significantly more sleep on school nights when their schools move to later start times, but later school hours have been linked with improved school performance, reduced impulsiveness, and greater motivation.
+They also cause lower rates of depression, tardiness, truancy, and morning automobile accidents.
+Studies from 2011 suggest that early school start times disproportionately hurt economically disadvantaged students and may even negatively impact future earning potential of students, offsetting any financial savings to the school system attributed to earlier hours.
+Therefore, many schools and two entire US states have implemented later school start times.

-History
+Context

+Since the rise of suburbs in the mid-20th century, most public secondary schools in the US have started around 8:00 a.m., and some start as early as 7:00 a.m.
+This is done for three reasons: it allows school districts to use the same fleet of buses and drivers for different grade levels, it allows older students to care for or transport younger siblings after school, and it avoids rush-hour traffic around 8:30 a.m.
+The CDC recommends that middle and high schools start at 8:30 a.m. or later, but less than 20% of such schools currently follow this guideline.

+Origins

 In the early 1990s, the University of Minnesota's landmark School Start Time Study tracked high school students from two Minneapolis-area districts – Edina, a suburban district that changed its opening hour from 7:20 a.m. to 8:30 a.m. and the Minneapolis Public Schools, which changed their opening from 7:20 a.m. to 8:40 a.m.
 Many positive benefits to students were found, including: